simplejson/simplejson/README.rst

 For those of you that have legacy systems to maintain, there is a very old fork of simplejson in the `python2.2`_ branch that supports Python 2.2.
-This is based off of a very old version of simplejson, is not maintained, and should only be used as a last resort.
+This is based on a very old version of simplejson, is not maintained, and should only be used as a last resort.

 .. _python2.2: https://github.com/simplejson/simplejson/tree/python2.2